hickford/hickford.github.io/_posts/2012-03-29-reactive-extensions-buffer-until-calm.markdown

 With Reactive Extensions, the solution is much simpler.
 There isn't a function in the standard library that does what I want, but the functions `Window`, `Throttle` and `Delay` are enough to define it.

 I'm sharing this because there a [few](http://stackoverflow.com/questions/7597773/does-reactive-extensions-support-rolling-buffers/9791385#9791385) [posts](http://stackoverflow.com/questions/8849810/reactive-throttle-returning-all-items-added-within-the-timespan/9791918#9791918) on Stack Overflow looking to solve the same problem.
 Names differ - rolling buffers, buffer with inactivity, sliding buffers.
 I call my method _buffer until calm_.
+Help yourself to it.

+{% gist 2277055 %}

     public static class ObservableExtensions
     {